Renee Walker: Season 7

-Renee is introduced when she pulls Jack Bauer out of a Senate hearing so he can advise and aid the FBI in tracking down Tony Almeida, who has been involved in terrorist activities.
+In the series, Renee is introduced when she pulls Jack Bauer out of a Senate hearing so he can advise and aid the FBI in tracking down Tony Almeida, who has been involved in terrorist activities.
 Over time, she gives him more power, allowing him to interrogate Almeida.
 After Jack subdues her and escapes with Almeida, her anger and guilt over his betrayal lead her to torture a prisoner for information and attempt to track Jack and Tony down personally.
 While observing them assisting Emerson in the kidnapping of Ule Matobo, she is captured.
 Jack convinces Emerson to keep her alive temporarily, but is later ordered to shoot her.
 Jack deliberately shoots off-center, only grazing her neck, but is forced to bury her alive as she plays dead.

 She temporarily dies, only to be resuscitated by Bill and Chloe, who explain the situation and the need for her to remain "dark" from the FBI and bring her into their operation.

 She aids their operation by using her FBI credentials to bypass security at the building where Dubaku is operating and participates in the assault on Dubaku's control center, resulting in the destruction of the CIP device and the Matobos rescue.

 A meeting between the Matobos and the President is arranged, where they explain the situation to her and Ethan Kanin.
 Renee convinces Jack to trust Larry Moss for help tracking Edward Vossler.
 To coerce him into talking, Renee goes to Vossler's house and takes his wife and child hostage.
 With his family in danger, Vossler gives Jack the location of Dubaku's hideout, where Henry Taylor is being held captive, but then attempts to overpower Jack and is killed.
 Renee is shaken up when Jack informs her of Vossler's death but resolves to continue on.
 Renee and Jack meet at Dubaku's hideout but are unable to prevent Taylor from being shot and seriously wounded during the rescue attempt.

 Larry Moss scolds Renee for her actions involving Vossler's family, but Renee defends her actions as necessary, even though she may not be comfortable with them.
 Jack and Renee then travel to the residence of Marika Donoso, whom Dubaku has developed a relationship with under an assumed identity and who is preparing to leave the country with Dubaku, along with her sister Rosa.
 After learning of Dubaku's true identity, Marika agrees to help them by keeping her meeting with Dubaku and allowing Jack and Renee to track them.
 Rosa objects, but Renee promises to keep Marika safe.
 While trailing Dubaku and Marika, Jack and Renee run into a police roadblock and are arrested.